magieno/pristine-ts/README.md

 * Tracing
 * Validation

-## Philosophy
-Pristine is an extremely light framework with extremely minimal dependencies.
-Pristine can be used in a serverless context where having a very fast cold start is necessary.
-The instantiation process is very quick.
-Finally, the term pristine inspires the code in this framework to be pristine, clear and concise.

-Pristine is built with the strong opinion that your business logic should be 100% agnostic from how it is hosted.
-Most NodeJS frameworks share this same mentality.
-However, Pristine does it differently.

-Instead of being tightly coupled with a Http Server, Pristine is entirely decoupled from how it is hosted.
-To do so, Pristine encapsulates its own Request object.
-Then, you have the choice of the Http Server you want to use.
-You simply need a mapper specific to the Http Server and that's it.
-(Don't worry, we try to create one for each available http server).

 ### Why bother you might ask?
 The biggest benefit of this approach is the performance gain you get when you host your code as a Function as a Service (FaaS) provider.
 In the Serverless world, being coupled with a Http Server is major handicap.